clarkbw/searchspot/docs/README.md

+## Privacy

+I've included an initial privacy policy that I'm using, this is not official and needs lots of work but I wanted to start somewhere.

+## Vendor

+The `/vendor/` directory is for original versions of any modules copied from the [mozilla-addon-sdk](https://github.com/mozilla/addon-sdk/).
+This is just to make it easier to version track the modules copied and diff against updated versions from the addon-sdk.

+## local.json
-The Mozilla Add-on SDK allows a `local.json` file such that you can run the `cfx` command with a canned set of parameters.
-For local development you want to pass in the `--static-args` flag with the object `{ "dev" : "true" }` such that the permission prompts are turned off and the statistics server points to your localhost.

-In this directory I've provided a `local.json` as an example for passing in config options.
+The [mozilla-addon-sdk](https://github.com/mozilla/addon-sdk/) can use a `local.json` file such that you can run the `cfx` command with a canned set of parameters.
+See their docs for more information on [cfx : using configurations](https://addons.mozilla.org/en-US/developers/docs/sdk/1.7/dev-guide/cfx-tool.html#configurations)  In this directory I've provided a `local.json` that I use.

 The following command with the provided `local.json` will run Firefox with my development profile and with local development mode turned on.